ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The following configurations are available:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
-* **Cascade Lake**: 4-CPU Intel Cascade Lake generation server (Quad Intel Xeon Gold 6248) and 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200 series) with your selected CPU model and RAM size.
+* **Cascade Lake**: 4-CPU Intel Cascade Lake generation server (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260) and 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200/8200 series) with your selected CPU model and RAM size.
 * **SAP-certified**: Intel Skylake generation servers (Intel Xeon 6140 series) and Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280M series) with your selected CPU model.

 If you plan to use vSAN storage, the configuration requires a minimum of four bare metal servers.